tranthom618/portfolio/README.md

 ## Description

-The purpose of creating my own webpage was to have an online resume of sorts.
-A profile that displays the collection of my career as a full stack developer.
-As of January 17, 2023, my portfolio doesn't have much to show, so it'll be pretty barebones but we all need to start somewhere.
+The purpose of creating my own webpage was to have an online resume and portfolio of my full stack development career.
+A profile that displays the collection of my projects.

 ## Installation